AdobeDocs/experience-manager-65-lts.pt-BR/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 >[!NOTE]
 >
->Com um fluxo de trabalho centrado na Forms no OSGi, você pode criar e implantar rapidamente fluxos de trabalho para várias tarefas na pilha do OSGi, sem precisar instalar o recurso completo de Gerenciamento de processos na pilha do JEE.
-Veja uma [comparação](capabilities-osgi-jee-workflows.md) dos fluxos de trabalho do AEM centrados na Forms no OSGi e no Gerenciamento de processos no JEE para saber mais sobre a diferença e as semelhanças nos recursos.
+>Com um fluxo de trabalho centrado na Forms no OSGi, você pode criar e implantar rapidamente fluxos de trabalho para várias tarefas na pilha do OSGi<!--, without having to install the full-fledged Process Management capability on JEE stack-->.<!-- See a [comparison](capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE to learn the difference and similarities in the capabilities.--><!--After the comparison, If you choose to install the Process Management capability on JEE stack, see [Install or Upgrade AEM Forms on JEE](/help/forms/using/introduction-aem-forms.md) for detailed information about installing and configuring JEE stack and the Process Management capabilities.-->
->
->Após a comparação, Se você optar por instalar o recurso Gerenciamento do Processo na pilha do JEE, consulte [Instalar ou Atualizar o AEM Forms no JEE](/help/forms/using/introduction-aem-forms.md) para obter informações detalhadas sobre como instalar e configurar a pilha do JEE e os recursos de Gerenciamento do Processo.

 ## Topologia de implantação {#deployment-topology}